DoniaGasmii/ATOPET/secretstroll/part3/README.md

 This folder contains the full implementation of Part 3 of the project: a network traffic analysis attack to infer the cell ID queried by a user of the SecretStroll app.

 ## Files in this repository
-This folder contains the full implementation of Part 3:

 - `client.py` / `server.py` / `stroll.py` / `credential.py` / `serialization.py` — Core SecretStroll components.
 - `docker-compose.yaml` — Launches client and server containers with Tor routing.